 - Find out exactly what is included in the contract.
 Think about how you could lower the cost if you do not need all of the services offered.
 For example, if you want to be cremated, you would not need to pay for embalming.

-- Be ready: when you visit a funeral home, they will try to sell you a contract.
+- When you visit a funeral home, they will try to sell you a contract.
 Take the checklist below with you.
-If you can, take a trusted friend or relative.
+If you can, bring a trusted friend or relative with you.

 What happens to the money I give the funeral home?

 The money you give the funeral home must be put in an escrow account and invested for your benefit.
-The funeral home contract must say:
+The funeral home contract must include